-The United Kingdom and Poland have offered to lead multinational divisions in that mission in southern Iraq and central Iraq, respectively.
+The Administration has argued that the peacekeeping function is already multilateral.
+The United Kingdom and Poland are leading multinational divisions in southern Iraq and central Iraq, respectively.
 The United States and Poland reached agreement in late July 2003 for the United States to fund the deployment of the Polish force, support valued at about \$250 million.
 The UK-led force is to number about 14,000, of which all but 2,000 are British forces.
 The Polish-led force is to number about 9,200, of which 2,300 will be Polish.
-The pledged forces listed below have begun deploying to Iraq as of early August 2003, and there are now about 21,000 non-U.S. troops on the ground (including 11,000 British), as of August 18, 2003.
+The pledged forces listed below have begun deploying to Iraq as of early August 2003, and there are now about 21,000 non-U.S. troops on the ground (including 11,000 British), as of September 9, 2003.
 Confirmed pledges include those in Table 1.